ignasa007/ignasa007.github.io/_pages/cv.md

   <li>Modelled the top 20 international markets to identify a minimal criterion for screening resumes</li>
 </ul>

 Research Engineering Intern at Shopee Pte.
-Ltd., Singapore Jan 2022 &ndash; May 2022
+Ltd., Singapore, Jan 2022 &ndash; May 2022
 ------

 <ul>